poma-odoo/odoo_sort/README.rst

 ============
 .. begin-installation

-SSort can be installed manually using pip.
+osort can be installed manually using pip.

 .. code:: bash

-    $ pip install ssort
+    $ pip install osort

 .. end-installation